mvysny/mvysny.github.io/_posts/2021-4-9-vaadin-gradle-plugin-official.md

 hooray! :-D

-You can now see that the ['com.vaadin' Vaadin Plugin at plugins.gradle.org](https://plugins.gradle.org/plugin/com.vaadin) version no longer begins with the trailing zero, but instead now follows the Vaadin platform official versioning.
+You can now see that the ['com.vaadin' Vaadin Plugin at plugins.gradle.org](https://plugins.gradle.org/plugin/com.vaadin) version no longer begins with the leading zero (which meant that the plugin is in alpha state), but instead now follows the Vaadin platform official versioning.

 That being said,  the plugin `20.0.0.alpha6` is bit of an exception.
 The alpha, beta, rc versions will no longer be released to plugins.gradle.org - only the final versions